Wasabi-Product/Wasabi-Tools-repository/Readme.md

 This repository consists of scripts written by Ravi Voleti for Wasabi Technologies, Inc. for storage calculations.

-automation
---
-This script automates the creation of infrastructure on the Wasabi console.
-Generates users and buckets that are only accessible by their respective users.

 delete_old_versioned_objects
 --
 This Script will take the following inputs: